phetrusrodrigues1997/phetrusrodrigues1997/README.md

 ### Hi there 👋

-Computer Science student at Aston University, currently in his second year, wants to work with back end software development and he loves
+I am a second year Computer Science student at Aston University, who wants to work with back end software development.
+In the order of most to least I have a love/hate relationship with:

 ✨Java